-- a. is an enclosed shopping centre

-- b. is a residential care building

-- c. is a high rise domestic building

-- d. forms the whole or part of a sheltered housing complex, or

-- e. is a school building other than a building forming part of an existing school or an extension to a school building where it is not reasonably practicable to install an automatic fire suppression system in that building or extension.
+- a. is an enclosed shopping centre - b. is a residential care building - c.
+[SSI deletes text but does not amend letters assigned to following categories] - d. forms the whole or part of a sheltered housing complex - e. is a school building other than a building forming part of an existing school or an extension to a school building where it is not reasonably practicable to install an automatic fire suppression system in that building or extension - f. is a building containing a flat or maisonette - g. is a social housing dwelling, or - h. is a shared multi-occupancy residential building.